syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 Essential PDF provides support to add barcodes to the PDF document.
 The following barcode types are supported.

 * 10 one-dimensional barcodes including Code 39 and Code 32 barcodes.
-* 2 two-dimensional barcodes such as QR,Pdf417 and DataMatrix barcode
+* 2 two-dimensional barcodes such as QR, DataMatrix and PDF417 barcodes

 ## Adding a one dimensional barcode to the PDF document